 - Journal of Banking

-As a speaker, Kate has delivered over a hundred lectures, webinars, and speeches for organizations including the U.S. General Services Administration, U.S. Department of Agriculture, Society of Human Resource Management (SHRM), WorldatWork, Citrix, International Facilities Management Association (IFMA), WorkshiftCalgary, Verizon, Watermark, Wharton School of Business, and Temple University; and she’s developed training programs for Corestates Bank, Keystone Bank, Liberty Bank, Unisys, and Eastman Kodak.
+As a speaker, Kate has delivered over a hundred lectures, webinars, and speeches for organizations including the U.S. General Services Administration, U.S. Department of Agriculture, Society of Human Resource Management (SHRM), WorldatWork, Citrix, International Facilities Management Association (IFMA), WorkshiftCalgary, Verizon, Watermark, Wharton School of Business, and Temple University; and she has developed training programs for Corestates Bank, Keystone Bank, Liberty Bank, Unisys, and Eastman Kodak.

 As an entrepreneur, Kate has founded and led several successful businesses:

 - a consulting business that successfully helped hundreds of entrepreneurs raise millions of dollars from banks, government agencies, angels, and venture capitalists